Christopher Morel Player Props: Cubs vs. Orioles

 Christopher Morel At The Plate

-- Morel has three doubles, a triple, 11 home runs and nine walks while hitting .286.
+- Morel is hitting .301 with four doubles, a triple, 12 home runs and nine walks.

-- Morel is batting .471 with two homers during his last games and is riding a five-game hitting streak.
+- Morel will look to extend his six-game hitting streak.
+He's batting .500 with two homers in his last games.

-- In 67.9% of his games this season (19 of 28), Morel has picked up at least one hit, and in seven of those games (25.0%) he recorded at least two.

-- Morel has had at least one RBI in 46.4% of his games this year (13 of 28), with two or more RBI seven times (25.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 48.3% of his games this season, Morel has had at least one RBI.
+He's picked up more than one in 27.6% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.